 - What can I do to help with any damage that may have been caused by smoking?

 - Can quitting really help a lifelong smoker?

 Quitting tobacco is not easy.
 Most people have to try many times before they are able to quit for good.
 There are many ways to quit.
 For example, some are able to stop “cold turkey,” some take part in the Great American Smokeout®, and some people quit by using other methods.

 There’s no one best way to quit.
-Quitting for good may mean using many methods, including step-by-step manuals, self-help groups, counseling, toll-free telephone-based counseling programs, online support, and/or using nicotine replacement therapies or other medicines.
+Quitting for good often means using 3 or more methods, including step-by-step manuals, self-help groups, counseling, toll-free phone-based counseling programs, online support, and/or nicotine replacement therapies or other medicines.